Built in 1852, the Latimer House preserves the past as a museum of upper-class family and life in the 19th century Cape Fear region.

 Also located on the grounds are the Latimer House slave quarters, restored after a major preservation effort by the Lower Cape Fear Historical Society, Inc. in the 1970s.
 Archaeologists recovered a number of artifacts from the site, which have been carefully preserved in an exhibit inside the home.

-The house and gardens host special seasonal events, including art exhibitions, fundraisers, musical programs, and the much-loved Candlelight Walking Tour of Old Wilmington, providing unparalleled opportunities to delve into Wilmington’s rich history.
+The house and gardens host special seasonal events, including art exhibitions, fundraisers, musical programs, and the much-loved Old Wilmington by Candlelight Tour, providing unparalleled opportunities to delve into Wilmington’s rich history.

 The Latimer Family